-The Company is authorized to issue 5,500,000 in number and issuable in series, to be designated Preference Shares, none of which are outstanding.
+The Company is authorized to issue 5,500,000 preferred shares, issuable in series, to be designated Preferred Shares, none of which are outstanding.
 Each series of Preferred Shares shall consist of such number of shares and having such rights, privileges, restrictions and conditions as may be determined by the Board prior to the issuance thereof.
-Holders of Preferred Shares, except as required by law, will not be entitled to vote at meetings of shareholders of the Company.
+Holders of Preferred Shares, except as required by law, will not be entitled to vote at meetings of Shareholders.
 With respect to payments of dividends and distribution of assets in the event of liquidation, dissolution, or winding-up of the Company, the Preferred Shares are entitled to preference over the Common Shares.